-The wine-growing village in the winegrowing area Wachau in Lower Austria was already mentioned in 1347 and is referred to as the "Pearl of the Wachau".
-Dürnstein was also famous as a place of captivity of the English king Richard the Lionheart (1157-1199).
-To Katastral community Dürnstein include the municipalities Oberloiben and Unterloiben, which results in a vineyard of about 200 hectares.
-The mostly very steep terraced vineyards are located on the slopes of the left Danube embankment, At 90%, white wines are mainly from the varieties Riesling.
+The wine-growing region in the wine-growing region Wachau in Lower Austria was mentioned as early as 1347 and is known as the "Pearl of the Wachau".
+Dürnstein also became famous as a place of captivity for the English king Richard the Lionheart (1157-1199).
+The municipalities of Oberloiben and Unterloiben also belong to the cadastral community of Dürnstein.
+The mostly very steeply terraced vineyards lie on the slopes of the left Danube embankment, 90% of white wines are made primarily from the varieties Riesling.
 Green Valtellina, Pinot Blanc ( Pinot Blanc ) and Chardonnay produced.

-Well-known vineyards (excluding those of Unterloiben and Oberloiben) are Heudürr, Höhereck, hollerin.
-Kaiserberg (Sub-Lichtensteiner), Kellerberg (Subrieden Wunderburg, kiss the penny), Liebenberg, Pfaffenberg.
+Well-known vineyards (without those of Unterloiben and Oberloiben) are Heudürr, Höhereck, hollerin.
+Kaiserberg (Subried Lichtensteiner), Kellerberg (Subrieden Wunderburg, Kisses the Pfennig), Liebenberg, Pfaffenberg.
 Schlossberg. bulk and Supperin, at Flohhaxn.
-Himmelsstiege and stone's throw it is about today no longer existing old vineyards or vineyards, as names for brand wines be used.
+Himmelsstiege and stone's throw It is no longer existing old vineyards or vineyards that are used as names for brand wines be used.
 Well-known producers are Alzinger.
-Bäuerl Wolfgang, Members of the Winzergenossenschaft Domain Wachau.
+Bäuerl Wolfgang, Members of the winegrowers' cooperative Wachau domain.
 Knoll Emmerich.
 Pichler Franz Xaver.
 Pichler-Krutzler.
 Schmidl Theresa.
 Black Johann and Tegernseerhof,